An ASN is a type of degree that – along with a BSN – can lead to a career as an RN.

 How long will it take to get my ASN?

-The amount of time it takes to become an ASN varies depending on your prior education and work experience.
+The amount of time it takes to earn an ASN and then become an RN varies depending on your prior education and work experience.

 If you’re new to nursing: With Herzing, you can complete your ASN degree in as few as 20 months.
 Herzing offers many of its general classes online with core courses and clinicals offered on campus.
 After completing the program, you will be qualified to take the NCLEX-RN.